Kruiser8/Kruiz-Control/js/Documentation.md

 ```
 # My really complicated trigger
 OnCommand !example
-Chat Send "This is a silly example!""
+Chat Send "This is a silly example!"
 ```

 ***